Shelfy

 • Searching email for resources

-• Forwarding emails to yourself as "bookmarks"
+• Forwarding emails to yourself as bookmarks

-2. Extract and save to link repository
+2. Extract and save to your link repository

-3. Unsubscribe from newsletters you just save and never read
+3. Unsubscribe from newsletters you save and never read

-4. Create filter to auto-label link-heavy emails
+4. Create a filter to auto-label link-heavy emails

-Habits for Sustainable Organization
+Habits for sustainable organization

 Make it easy: